PrismLauncher/prismlauncher.org/src/news/login-isues-10-06-24.md

 [WEB-7179 - Mojang Bug Tracker](https://bugs.mojang.com/browse/WEB-7179)

-This report was made around same time these issues have started happening and affected the official launcher, We are not sure if this is the same or a related issue but it seems highly likely.
+This report was made around same time these issues have started happening and also affected the official launcher.
+We are not sure if this is the same or a related issue, but it seems highly likely.